farcompen/MiraiBotnetDB/README.md

 # MiraiBotnetDB

-MiraiBotbet DB Project has 112K + Unique Ip adresses in Database with ASN, IpAdress, FirstSeenDate and Ip Location  </br>
+MiraiBotbet DB Project has 115K+ Unique Ip adresses in Database with ASN, IpAdress, FirstSeenDate and Ip Location  </br>
 Database is going to be Updateded weekly.
-Last seen date is updated as 24 Dec.
-2017 </br>
+Last seen date is updated as 03 Jan.
+2018 </br>

 # Writers